CWallace23/cwallace23.github.io/_posts/2025-06-04-collaborative-research-project.md

 Discussion of the process: Getting pedagogical research off the ground, Durham-Newcastle Pedagogy Day (Newcastle), 16 December 2024

+Presentations about the process and the results at CETL-MSOR, September 2025;
-Talks planned at CETL-MSOR and Durham's Teaching and Learning Conference (both September 2025)
+Durham's Teaching and Learning Conference, September 2025;
+and the Department's Research Day, September 2025.